jamii/jamii.github.com/_drafts/relational-ui.markdown

 (\*Chrome has a cunning optimization where after ~150 tabs it just stops loading pages, so the last row is 100 real tabs and 900 fake sessions.)

-This is the cost to recalculate everything from scratch and is not proportional to the number of events processed, so if I add some kind of event batching it looks like I could handle up to 100 clients with reasonable latency, even without incremental maintenance.
+This is the cost to recalculate everything from scratch and is not proportional to the number of events processed, so if I add some kind of event batching it looks like I could handle up to 100 clients with reasonable latency.

 Breaking down the costs at 100 tabs: